ome/training-docker/_episodes/020-dockerrun.md

 ~~~
 {: .bash}

-Create a local file, and copy this into the Nginx html directory
+Create a new local file called [nginx-new-index.html](../data/nginx-new-index.html), and copy this into the Nginx html directory:
 ~~~
-docker cp data/nginx-new-index.html my-nginx:/usr/share/nginx/html/index.html
+docker cp nginx-new-index.html my-nginx:/usr/share/nginx/html/index.html
 ~~~
 {: .bash}
 Refresh your browser, you should see your new index page.